Benefit Plan Timeframe Extensions

 HIPAA Special Enrollment Periods

 Group health plans are required to offer special enrollment periods when an employee, spouse, or dependent experiences a qualifying life event change, such as the birth or adoption of a child, marriage or divorce, or loss of coverage from another provider due to job loss or reduction of hours below the enrollment threshold.
 In most cases, individuals have 30 days from the date of the event to enroll in a group health plan if they are otherwise eligible for coverage.
-(NOTE: there is a 60-day window for loss of Medicaid or state Children’s Health Insurance Program coverage or subsidies).
+(NOTE: there is a 60-day window for loss of Medicaid or State Children’s Health Insurance Program coverage or subsidies).
 The dates for the special enrollment periods are extended under these new rules.

-Example A – Special enrollment period
+Benefit Plan Example A – Special enrollment period

 Anna was eligible for her employer-sponsored group health plan but previously declined participation in the plan.
 On March 31, 2020, Anna gave birth to twins and would like to enroll herself and the children into her employer’s plan; however, the plan open enrollment does not begin until November 15.
 When may Anna exercise her special enrollment rights?